max0x7ba/atomic_queue/README.md

 # Notes
 The available queues here use a ring-buffer array for storing elements.
 The size of the queue is fixed at compile time.

-In a real-world multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
+In a production multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
 When the buffer size is exhausted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:

 * increasing the buffer size to be able to handle temporary spikes of produced elements, or
 * increasing the number of consumers to consume elements faster, or